 - #1 SELLING BRAND - Crutcheze Premium Crutch Pads provide ultimate comfort, style, protection and easy care.
 CRUTCHES NOT INCLUDED.

-- The ORIGINAL Contoured Crutch Pad - Highly engineered medical grade foam padding provides superior support, extra comfort and is latex free.
+- The ORIGINAL Contoured Crutch Pad - Highest quality, high density, medical grade foam padding.
 Don't settle for thinner alternatives.

 - ANTIBACTERIAL, moisture wicking, breathable covers keep skin dry and comfortable.
 Our fabric is the same used in high end athletic wear.

 - EASY TO INSTALL - Stretch covers over existing rubber pads, attach hook and loop for instant fit.

 - MADE IN USA -100% Satisfaction Guarantee!
 One size fits all standard youth and adult underarm crutches.
 Machine wash, cold water, line dry.